Successor named to expelled North Dakota lawmaker's seat

 Local GOP leaders have named a replacement representative for the seat of a North Dakota lawmaker expelled last week.

-District 36 Republicans' executive committee on Thursday night unanimously appointed Dori Hauck, of rural Richardton.
+District 36 Republicans' executive committee on March 11 unanimously appointed Dori Hauck, of rural Richardton.
 She is a rancher, writer and music teacher, and has served as the secretary-treasurer for the district party since 2012.

 Hauck succeeds former representative Luke Simons, R-Dickinson, whom the House expelled last week in a 69-25 vote.
 It's believed to be the first expulsion of a legislator in state history.